Neo-nationalism: Brazil

 The president of Brazil Jair Bolsonaro of the country's Liberal Party has been described as a leading new nationalist.
 Bolsonaro's ideology and policies have been heavily influenced by his adviser, nationalist thinker Olavo de Carvalho.

 China

 Chinese Communist Party general secretary Xi Jinping's concept of "Chinese Dream" has been described as an expression of new nationalism.
-His form of nationalism stresses pride in the historic Chinese civilisation, embracing the teachings of Confucius and other ancient Chinese sages, and thus rejecting the anti-Confucius campaign of Party chairman Mao Zedong.
+His form of nationalism stresses pride in the historic Chinese civilisation, embracing the teachings of Confucius and other ancient Chinese sages, and thus rejecting the anti-Confucius campaign of Mao Zedong.
+New Confucian scholar Chen Ming has described the shift in ideology of the Chinese Communist Party, as "from the vanguard party of the proletarian to the vanguard party of the Chinese nation", and "from Communist utopia to the national rejuvenation of the Chinese Minzu".

 Egypt

 Egyptian President Abdel Fattah el-Sisi (assumed office in 2014), and Nation's Future Party has been described as a new nationalist.

 Hungary

-Hungarian Prime Minister Viktor Orbán (assumed office in 2010), the leader of the ruling Fidesz party, has been described as a new nationalist.
+Hungarian Prime Minister Viktor Orbán (assumed office from 1998 to 2002 and from 2010 to 2026), the leader of the then-ruling Fidesz party, has been described as a new nationalist.

 India

 Indian Prime Minister Narendra Modi (assumed office in 2014) and his Bharatiya Janata Party (BJP) have been referred to as neo-nationalist.
 Modi is a volunteer in the Rashtriya Swayamsevak Sangh (RSS), a religio-socio-cultural voluntary organisation to which the BJP is aligned with, which has also been said to advocate a neo-nationalist ideology.
 Modi's nationalist campaigns have been directed by BJP strategist Amit Shah, who currently serves as the Indian Home Minister (assumed office in 2019), and has been touted as a potential successor to Modi as Prime Minister.

 Yogi Adityanath, Chief Minister of the Indian state of Uttar Pradesh (assumed office in 2017), has also been identified as a neo-nationalist.
 He has also been touted as a future Prime Minister of the country.